yoren/gravityflow/readme.txt

 == ChangeLog ==

+= 1.2.0.2 =
+- Updated the workflow detail page to respect the conditional logic rules.

 = 1.2.0.1 =
 - Fixed an issue where the confirmation page is not displayed in certain conditions.